BobHasNoSoul/JFTool/README.md

 This is quite simple but you can add a custom link for custom items like ombi etc in the side bar.

+You can upload an icon 20x20 px to:
+`/usr/share/jellyfin/web/iconname.png` (on linux)
+or
+`C:/Program Files/Jellyfin/Server/jellyfin-web/iconname.png` (on windows)
+or
-You can upload an icon 20x20 px to "/usr/lib/jellyfin/bin/jellyfin-web/iconname.png" and call it by simply putting /web/iconname.png instead of full https://full.url/web/iconname.png
+`C:/Docker/jellyfin/jellyfin-web/` (for docker when using the tool) and call it by simply putting `/web/iconname.png` instead of full https://full.url/web/iconname.png

 ### Adding icon to sidebar: